Weave Your World

 “From the shadows emerged Vex, the King’s Executioner, his twin blades dripping with—”

-You select “Vex,” right-click, choose Add to Codex.
+You select “Vex,” right-click, choose Add to Lexicon.
 Name pre-filled.
 You pick Character, assign the Assassin Blueprint, add one relation: Rival → Kira.
 Save.
 Check Kira’s card — Rival → Vex is already there.
 The bilateral relation created itself.

 That’s one writing session.
 No Alt-Tabbing.
 No spreadsheets.
 No “wait, let me check my notes.”
 Just prose and the engine that understands it.